odedstein/sgi-introduction-course/203_implicit_representations/203_implicit_representations.md

-A way of getting around this bad performance without resorting to approximations is to use an AABB tree to represent the polyline.
+A way of getting around this bad performance without resorting to approximations is to use an Axis Aligned Bounding Box (AABB) tree to represent the polyline.
 An AABB tree a [hierarchical data structure](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) that tells `squared_distance` not to waste time checking edges that are very far from the query point.
 We can tell `squared_distance` to do this by passing the argument `use_aabb`.

 ```python